Importance of the Person Specification

 Consider Using a Professional Recruiter

 Operational and Commercial success within a Food & Drink business can largely depend on the strategies devised and delivered by key executives such as the General Manager, Sales Director or Operations Director.
-The selection process for these key roles has to be remarkably rigorous and is generally time-consuming.
+The selection process for these key roles needs to be remarkably rigorous and is generally time-consuming.

 Executive recruitment can be challenging, as Food & Drink businesses will fight to keep top talent within their business.
-Where a specialist recruiter can assist is by harnessing their network of senior people within the industry, gaining referrals, researching recommended candidates, and proactively targeting passive candidates who may not be actively seeking a new executive role but could be tempted for the right opportunity.
+Where a specialist recruiter can assist is by harnessing their network of senior people within the industry, gaining referrals, researching recommended candidates, and proactively targeting passive candidates who may not be actively seeking a new role but could be tempted for the right opportunity.

 Food Careers has the expertise to identify the best available senior talent and reach out to the most qualified and experienced talent across different disciplines and functions within the Food & Drink sector.